Horne v. Department of Agriculture: Horne II

-Opinion of the Court
+Roberts' majority opinion

 Writing for a majority of the Court, Chief Justice John Roberts held that the Fifth Amendment requires the government and its agencies to pay just compensation when they take personal property from citizens.
-Chief Justice Roberts began his analysis by tracing the history of personal property from the protection of farmers’ grain in the 1215 Magna Carta, to the 1641 Massachusetts Body of Liberties, to a 1778 editorial by John Jay.
-Chief Justice Roberts concluded that personal property has not been given any less protection than real property for at least 800 years and that the physical appropriation of property gives rise to a per se taking.
-Applying this rule, Chief Justice Roberts held that the raisin reserve requirement constituted a physical taking because the government would physically seize the growers’ raisins.
-Chief Justice Roberts also held the payout from raisin reserve sales do not change the takings analysis because courts only consider potential remaining uses of property when evaluating regulatory takings, not physical takings.
+Roberts began his analysis by tracing the history of personal property from the protection of farmers’ grain in the 1215 Magna Carta, to the 1641 Massachusetts Body of Liberties, to a 1778 editorial by John Jay.
+Roberts concluded that personal property has not been given any less protection than real property for at least 800 years and that the physical appropriation of property gives rise to a per se taking.
+Applying this rule, Roberts held that the raisin reserve requirement constituted a physical taking because the government would physically seize the growers’ raisins.
+Roberts also held that the payout from raisin reserve sales did not change the takings analysis because courts only consider potential remaining uses of property when evaluating regulatory takings, not physical takings.

-Chief Justice Roberts rejected Justice Sonia Sotomayor’s contention that the raisin reserve requirement is a mere condition on the privilege of being in the raisin market.
-Rather, Chief Justice Roberts held that selling produce "is not a special government benefit that the Government may hold hostage."
-To support this assertion, Chief Justice Roberts cited a footnote in Loretto v.
-Teleprompter Manhattan CATV Corp., which theorized forfeiting rent payments would not be a mere condition on the privilege of being a landlord.
-Chief Justice Roberts also refused to apply the Tucker Act because that question was already resolved in Horne I. Finally, Chief Justice Roberts refused to remand the case back to a lower court to decide the amount of compensation to which Horne would be entitled because just compensation for a physical takings is the market value of the property taken, and the Government had already calculated that value when it fined Horne.
+Roberts rejected Justice Sonia Sotomayor’s contention that the raisin reserve requirement was a mere condition on the privilege of being in the raisin market.
+Rather, Roberts held that selling produce "is not a special government benefit that the Government may hold hostage."
+To support this assertion, Roberts cited a footnote in Loretto v.
+Teleprompter Manhattan CATV Corp.
+(1982), which theorized that forfeiting rent payments would not be considered a mere condition on the privilege of being a landlord.
+Roberts also refused to apply the Tucker Act because that question was already resolved in Horne I. Finally, Roberts refused to remand the case back to a lower court to decide the amount of compensation to which Horne would be entitled because just compensation for a physical takings is the market value of the property taken, and the Government had already calculated that value when it fined Horne.

-Concurring opinion of Justice Thomas
+Thomas' concurring opinion

-Justice Thomas wrote a separate concurring opinion in which he noted that he still thinks Kelo v.
-New London was wrongly decided and that the reserve raisins probably were not validly taken for a public use.
-He argued that remand, therefore, would be "fruitless" because just compensation is only calculated for valid takings.
+Justice Clarence Thomas wrote a separate concurring opinion in which he noted that he still thought Kelo v.
+City of New London (2005) was wrongly decided and that the reserve raisins probably were not validly taken for a public use.
+He therefore argued that remand would be "fruitless" because just compensation is only calculated for valid takings.